 Working with quantity

 logical-mathemtical intelligence is the factor that is most often confused with “being good at math.”
 It is not arithmetic speed.
 It is reasoning with numbers — proportions, ratios, charts, simple algebra, the patterns underneath quantity.
-On the SB5 you might be asked to compare two ratios, read information from a graph, or solve a one-step word problem.
+On the SB5 you might be asked to read information from a graph, or solve a one-step word problem.

 This factor matters far beyond mathematics.
 It is what you use to read a budget, evaluate a statistic in a news story, or estimate whether a deal is good.
 People who score high on logical-mathemtical intelligence often describe themselves as not particularly mathematical — they have just learned to see numbers as a language they can think in.